 The Bible and the Church Fathers on Eternal Hell, and Conscious, Eternal Torment

 Hell There Is!
-The Bible and Church Fathers on Hell
+The Bible and Church Fathers on Eternal Hell

-It is clear, people don't like the idea of an eternal hell.
+It is clear, people don't like the idea of an eternal (or never ending) hell (a state or 'place' of torment and punishment).
 In fact, a growing number of Christians today ('conservative' evangelicals among them) do not accept the orthodox, traditional doctrine of an eternal hell, and suggest that the Bible, properly interpreted, does not teach it, and even the Church Fathers or early saints and Councils, did not believe it.
 This article will be a detailed examination of that question, primarily from an orthodox Catholic perspective.
 Does the Bible teach, and do the early Church Fathers, saints, bishops, and Ecumenical Councils teach an eternal hell, meaning a conscious, 'everlasting punishment' or 'eternal torment' in a "place" called "Hell" ?
 Previously I had written on this subject (about 20 years ago), see:

 Examination of Conditional Immortality, Soul Sleep, and Annihilationism by P. (myself, defending the orthodox, traditional doctrine against various 'conditionalists' and 'annihilationists')

-This article will cover more on the biblical evidence for the 'eternal' nature of hell (contra 'Annihilationism' and 'Conditionalism'), including a large collection of writings from the early Catholic Church (Fathers, Saints, Bishops, etc) and commentary from prominent Church historians and experts on the subject (e.g. especially, Fr.
-Brian E. Daley, SJ on eschatology).
+This article will cover more on the 'eternal' nature of hell (contra 'Annihilationism' and 'Conditionalism'), in particular a large collection of writings from the early Catholic Church (Fathers, Saints, Bishops, etc) and commentary from prominent Church historians and experts on the subject (e.g. Fr.
+William Jurgens, Ludwig Ott, and especially, Brian E. Daley, SJ on Christian eschatology).

 [ Picture right: St. Michael the Archangel casts out the rebel angels.
 Illustration by Gustave Dore for John Milton's Paradise Lost. ]